structuresound/tmake/README.md

 ## philosophies

 * structured data, easy to override anything all the way up a dependency tree
-* overrides using css style selectors, swap object keys for classes
+* overrides using css style selectors, object keys = selectors
 * support other build tools
 * be embeddable in another project / build system
 * no globals, where possible - project folder is the universe
-* not a bitcoin miner, let's cache some things
+* cache all the way to .a files using hash of config file

 ## Contributing
 This tool is currently experimental, and possibly not useful, examine at your own risk.